Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/about_pesit/_index.md

 for handling the fact that several files may meet the given selection criteria.

-<span id="Two-way"></span>
+<span id="Two- way"></span>

-### Two-way transfers over the same logical connection
+### Two- way transfers over the same logical connection

 The PeSIT protocol allows only one file transfer in a given session at a time.
 Nevertheless, Transfer CFT can perform several concurrent transfers either as:

 - Consecutive transfers within the same session
 - Several simultaneous file transfers on different sessions in both directions

-<span id="End-to-e"></span>
+<span id="End- to- e"></span>

-### End-to-end response acknowledgment messages
+### End- to- end response acknowledgment messages

 Message
-transfer which enables the transmission of application messages of arbitrary length, or end-to-end response acknowledgment messages.
+transfer which enables the transmission of application messages of arbitrary length, or end- to- end response acknowledgment messages.

 This operation enables items of relatively small information to be exchanged between the partners.
 A message is accompanied by a minimum of service information and may, for example, be used to acknowledge the correct processing of a received file.
-Transfer CFT enables you to transmit 512-character user messages (between two {{< TransferCFT/axwayvariablesComponentShortName  >}}s the limit is 4096 characters).
+Transfer CFT enables you to transmit 512- character user messages (between two {{< TransferCFT/axwayvariablesComponentShortName  >}}s the limit is 4096 characters).

 Additionally, {{< TransferCFT/axwayvariablesComponentShortName  >}} provides negative acknowledgment capabilities.

-<span id="Store-an"></span>
+<span id="Store- an"></span>

-### Relay store-and-forward mode
+### Relay store- and- forward mode

-The relay store-and-forward mode is available with automatic routing from one partner to another via intermediate partners.
+The relay store- and- forward mode is available with automatic routing from one partner to another via intermediate partners.

 ## PeSIT diagnostic codes